Facts About the Academy of Natural Sciences of Drexel University

 The Academy of Natural Sciences of Drexel University is America’s oldest natural history museum.

-The public museum is a top cultural attraction with nearly 200,000 visitors a year, including thousands of schoolchildren from the tri-state area.
+The public museum is a top cultural attraction with about 200,000 visitors a year, including thousands of schoolchildren from the tri-state area.

-The most popular permanent exhibit is Discovering Dinosaurs, followed by Butterflies! (a live, tropical butterfly garden), Outside In (the children’s discovery center), the Live Animal Center, historic dioramas, changing exhibits, and the Art of Science Gallery.
+The most popular permanent exhibits are Discovering Dinosaurs (featuring T. rex, Hadrosaurus foulkii and other towering dinosaurs), Butterflies! (a live, tropical butterfly garden), Outside In (the children’s discovery center), historic dioramas, and a variety of changing exhibits.

 Since its founding, the Academy has played a leading role in biological research, discovering, identifying and describing plants and animals around the world.